 Another file container is TIF or TIFF.
 This format is typically used for lossless compression, which means you get a higher quality image overall.
 That makes it perfect for editing on your computer since there’s the freedom to push down your image size.

 Your detailed photos aren’t tamped down into smaller file sizes, so you don’t have to sacrifice image quality for those photos with finer details.
 At the same time, TIFF files aren’t too large to store or move around.
-Many DSLR cameras don’t offer using TIFF files as an option, but if you do happen to have access to them, they can be very useful.
+Many DSLR cameras don’t offer TIFF files as an option, but they can be handy if you do happen to have access to them.

 It’s widely accepted that TIFF files are great for editing and storing photos that will be printed, either in terms of detailed photo prints or magazine work, since they preserve all of the quality that originally comes with images taken straight from a camera.
 They aren’t typically used for desktop or online publishing.